General Info

 When you type ocis server

-, the embedded supervisor is automatically used and starts available predefined services automatically.
+, the embedded supervisor is automatically used and the runtime starts available predefined services automatically.
 The supervisor starts by default on port 9250 and listens for commands regarding the lifecycle of the supervised services.

 To list the started predefined services, type: